elbruno/wrk541-wip/docs/en/validate-correctness.md

     Prompt *(Agent Mode)*

     ```text
-    #codebase implement /countries/{country} endpoint and add a test to assess it.
+    #file:Program.cs implement /countries/{country} endpoint and add a test to assess it.
     ```